lastingParadox/ff-site/archive-to-markdown/md/ff2/19-pushing-up-daisies.md

 **Bagelwrecker** _(15-Sep-18 02:51 PM)_

 > Yeah, but that's just how noble and religious elven families are.
-> My mother seems to enjoy your company a little too much though
+> My mother seems to enjoy your company a little too much though.

 **WatchfulDrake** _(15-Sep-18 02:52 PM)_